-The Daniel Craig era of the James Bond franchise has finished and I've had some time to think about how No Time to Die fits in the overall picture of his films as well as the series as a whole.
+The Daniel Craig era of the James Bond franchise has finished.
+After taking some time to fully digest how No Time to Die fits in the overall picture of his films as well as the series as a whole, I find myself echoing opinions I've had from the start.

-Largely, I remain of the same opinion I've always had about Craig's Bond and his films: there are some of the best elements in any 007 film, but there are also some massive flaws that I just cannot forgive.
-It all balances out to about the mid range because for every Casino Royale in the top 5, there's Quantum of Solace toward the bottom.
-The best Bond girl of all time, for the most part, is Vesper Lynd, but Elvis may be the worst henchmen of the series.
+Largely, my opinion about Craig's Bond films is a mixed bag.
+Some showcase the best elements of the 007 franchise, while others have unforgivable flaws.
+For every Casino Royale in the top 5, there's Quantum of Solace toward the bottom.
+The best Bond girl of all time may be Vesper Lynd, but Elvis may be the worst henchmen of the series.
 It's very hit or miss.

-As such, and as yet another follow-up to our A Review to a Kill series that I just don't want to fully end because I had too much fun discussing the James Bond franchise in full detail, I'd like to tackle another edition of FANBOYS FIX IT—a segment where I like to not just talk about the issues I had with something, but propose ideas of how to improve it.
+As such, and as another follow-up to our A Review to a Kill series, I'd like to tackle another edition of FANBOYS FIX IT—a segment where I like to not just talk about the issues I had with something, but propose ideas of how to improve it.

 With that being said, how would I fix Daniel Craig's run of the Bond films?